curricular development and alignment

 · finds resonance with The Bay School mission and philosophy

-· possesses a Bachelor’s degree or higher in English
+· possesses a Master’s degree or higher in mathematics, physics or chemistry

--thinking broadly and innovatively about curriculum and pedagogy;
+o thinking broadly and innovatively about math & science education–curriculum and pedagogy;

 · demonstrates variety and adaptability in teaching and assessment methods;

 · brings a diversity of teaching and life experience;

 · values collegial collaboration as a means to improve the curriculum and student experience as well as their own craft ;

 · dedicates her/himself to anti-bias and equity work and understands both culturally responsive pedagogy and the social justice dimensions of math and science education;